ruuda/blog/posts/2014-08-01-path-tracer.md

   Edit: on Windows, it now runs in 1.16 seconds (after a clean), though there is more code at this point (3b893bfdc728e9bc2b56c6e96345ea5aed75e4ea).
   Edit2: on Arch, the same commit runs in 0.46 seconds. x The method call syntax on numbers still feels unnatural.
 I guess it takes time to get used to it.
-Maybe it will be even better than the regular way.
-- The `Intersect` method on `Surface` previously returned a boolean, and it had an out parameter.
+Maybe it will be even better than the regular way. x The `Intersect` method on `Surface` previously returned a boolean, and it had an out parameter.
   Now it is `intersect(&self, ray: &Ray) -> Option<Intersection>`.
 Much better!
 - I should compare the occurrences of `mut` in Rust and `const` in C++.
 I think it makes sense to have immutability by default.
 - Automatic dereferencing is nice.
 I rarely have to dereference anything manually, even though references are all over the place.
 - Tuples are nice as well. `GetIntersections` on `Sphere` would return a boolean, and it had two out parameters.
   Now it returns `Option<(f32, f32)>`.
-Much better!
-- I have not been using `Option` to replace `null` so far, but to replace out parameters.
+Much better! x I have not been using `Option` to replace `null` so far, but to replace out parameters.
   That has more to do with my C++ coding style though, I think.
 - The per-module visibility system makes sense.
 Better than private/protetcted/public.
 It is like `internal` in C#.
   In C#, internal feels like a hack because there are objects everywhere, but with structs, traits and functions in Rust, it feels very natural.
   E.g. I can define helper functions that are not exposed outside of the module.
-- I should compare compilation times for C++ and Rust when it is done.
-- The `Object` type, which had three pointers, one of which would always be null, became an enum with two variants, for now.
+- I should compare compilation times for C++ and Rust when it is done. x The `Object` type, which had three pointers, one of which would always be null, became an enum with two variants, for now.
   Edit: no, it actually the `MaterialBox` became an enum variant.
-- Using `x as T` for casting is _much_ nicer than C++ `static_cast<T>(x)`.
-- I wanted to use macros to avoid repetition in `PlotUnit` buffer setting.
+- Using `x as T` for casting is _much_ nicer than C++ `static_cast<T>(x)`. x I wanted to use macros to avoid repetition in `PlotUnit` buffer setting.
   Unfortunately, a macro cannot expand to multiple statements, issue #10681.
   The workaround I used, is to make a the macro return a tuple.
   Also, macros do not capture their environment, and I need to enable the feature from `main.rs`, it does not work on a per-file basis.
 (I think.)
+  Edit: chainging from `[f32]` to `[Vector3]` made this problem obsolete.
 - Dead code warnings are nice, but they seem to be transitive, so now I get three pages of dead code warnings, while really only a few top-level functions are not used (yet).
   The warnings can be disabled with `#![allow(dead_code)]` in `main.rs`.